Lucy-Forrest-Lab/AlignMe/Examples/MSA-2-MSA_example.md

 ## Alignment of two multiple sequence alignments

-This section describes alignments based on two multiple sequence alignments (MSAs) provided by the user.
+This section provides examples of alignments based on two multiple sequence alignments (MSAs) provided by the user.
 Currently, MSAs can only be used with hydrophobicity scales.
 The scale values at each position in the each MSA are averaged to generate two "family-averaged" profiles, and then the two profiles are pair-wise aligned.
 This method is also referred to as family-averaged profile alignment.